Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 Neither Acts chapter 5, nor any other scripture, teaches that the Holy Spirit is the third person of some trinity.

-The view that the Holy Spirit is spirit and is the power of God is one that is consistent with scripture and the writings of early Christian leaders.
+The view that the Holy Spirit is spirit and is a manifestation of the power of God is one that is consistent with scripture and the writings of early Christian leaders.

 More historical and scriptural information on this subject can be found in the article Binitarian View: One God, Two Beings Before the Beginning.
 Additional information can also be found in the article Did the True Church Ever Teach a Trinity?